chasewnelson/EBT/README.md

         aligned_fasta_group_diffs.pl --min_variant_maj_nt_freq=.9 --min_site_coverage=8

+* <a name="aligned-fasta-2-site-nt-freqs"></a>**aligned\_fasta2site\_nt\_freqs.pl**.
+You want to tabulate the number (and proportion) of each nucleotide at each variable position across an aligned nucleotide FASTA file.
+At the command line, call this script with one argument, an aligned FASTA file.
+One TAB-delimited results file will be placed in the working directory (\*\_site_summary.txt) and brief summary statistics will be printed to the Terminal.
+Here's an example:

+        aligned_fasta2site_nt_freqs.pl <aligned_seqs.fasta>

 * <a name="calculate-p-distance"></a>**calculate\_p\_distance.pl**.
 You want to calculate a *p*-distance between two nucleotide sequences.
 At the command line, provide this script with two arguments: two FASTA (.fa or .fasta) files, each containing one sequence, which are aligned to each other.
 This script will exclude positions which are gaps (-) or undetermined (N) in both sequences and return a *p*-distance.
 Here's an example:

         calculate_p_distance.pl <aligned_seq_1.fasta> <aligned_seq_2.fasta>